 WE ARE FLOCKING TO EUROPE

-Europe has become the fastest growing segment of the Australian cruise market with an increase of 50% in the past year.
-More 35,000 Aussies now cruise the continent on a diverse range of cruise lines.
+Europe has become the fastest growing segment of the Australian cruise market with an increase of 50% before the Covid-19 Pandemic.
+More 50,000 Aussies cruised the continent on a diverse range of cruise lines.

 There are two distinct cruise areas in Europe, the Mediterranean and the northern European region.
 Many Australians couple a cruise with a land based tour and what better way to start or end your European adventure.